Stats7/Data-Science-Portfolio/README.md

 I might add more and more over time.
 For example, I hope to learn Shiny and add a small demonstration with it at some point.

-(The content itself will be uploaded when I think it is time to do so.)

 ## Purpose
 The primary purpose of this portfolio is for employers to see some of my works having to do with statistics, data analysis, and the like.
 It is not at all a